4 Abide in Me, and I in you. As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.

 and I in you.

+The word “you” is emphatic, making it clear that the apostles were the branches.
 The relation between the Lord and the believer is mutual.
 This phrase is a continuation of the imperative in “abide in Me.”
 Christ abiding in the believer is an equivalent to our fellowship with Jesus.

 No branch carries life by itself.
 Every branch completely depends upon the vine for life or the capacity to bear fruit.
 There is dynamic growth here.